What’s a credit score and how to improve it

 How do I know which credit report my lender will look at?

-So it’s important to make sure that your credit file is correct on all three credit reference agency sites.
+So it’s important to make sure that your credit file is correct on all four credit reference agency sites.

 Credit reference agencies used to charge people to see their credit files – but now you can see them for free.